heiskr/u/README.md

 ### 1.3 Major Features

 - **Procedural** scripting, with functional features like immutable data and list processing functions.
-- **Static typed.** Grove is statically-typed, but Grove looks and writes like its dynamic.
+- **Static typed.** U is statically-typed, but U looks and writes like its dynamic.
-- Grove has a small number of built-in types.
+- U has a small number of built-in types.
 There are no secondary or user defined types.
 No class-based object-oriented programming.
 Instead, use of indexes and keys are statically checked.
 - **Explicit** type conversion required.
 - Memory managed.
 - Whitespace significant.